We Reviewed Dozens Of The Best 1st Grade Apps So You Don’t Have To. Here Are Our Top Picks.

 This app has loads of features that make it ideal for emergent readers.
 Kids can build their own words using letters as they experiment with phonics- the app will pronounce anything pronounceable.
 It offers both capital and lower case letters, as well as digraphs and other advanced tools.
 There are 3 levels of spelling activities using 200 word lists (around 2000 words all together).
 Word lists include the Dolch words and the Fry Instant Words.

-This app costs $8.99 on the App Store and is free to download on Google Play.
 The Android version offers in-app purchases ranging from ninety-nine cents to $224.99 per item.

 Sentence Builder for iPad teaches children how to construct grammatically sound sentences as they speak and write.
 It features 100 different pictures to stimulate sentence construction and 60 reward interactions and animations to help kids stay motivated.
 It keeps records of children’s performance, too.
 This app is great for young children just starting to work with words, and it’s very helpful for children with special needs.